-But while these options sound great, with juggles, weapon switching, freezing, tripping and even kicking enemies off ledges, one quickly notices that these applications only really work on generic Draugr – not on bigger foes such as Travelers, Heavy Draugr and Dark Elf Lords, and also not on bosses, higher level enemies and enemies that have activated their Elite statu.
-This leaves you with just your basic attacks, parries, blocks and dodges to slowly whittle them down.
+But while these options sound great, with juggles, weapon switching, freezing, tripping and even kicking enemies off ledges, one will quickly notice that these applications only really work on generic Draugr – not on bigger foes such as Travelers, Heavy Draugr and Dark Elf Lords, and also not on bosses, higher level enemies and enemies that have activated their Elite status.
+These leave you with just your basic attacks, parries, blocks and dodges to slowly whittle them down.

 Most foes are also introduced quite early in the game, making late-game weapon additions feel more like extras than something that foes are built around.
 The restrictions go even further with some enemies being immune to certain weapons, limiting your combat options even more.
 All the above is further amplified when enemies activate Elite Mode, a mechanic exclusive to the highest difficulty setting.
 In this state even the most generic enemy becomes immune to stagger, launchers, stun, freezing effects, knockback and everything else you have.
 In the original God of War, each action would generally work on every foe, albeit in varying degrees of success.
 Launchers, grabs, throws, it was all possible, just harder depending on the foe, with some having to be hit during or after a specific animation to get the juggle, or only being grabbable after taking enough damage.

 Harder enemies required you to play better and use your abilities less recklessly and more planned out.
 God of War 2018 however seems to actively want you to avoid playing with its tools creatively and smartly, ignoring its combat mechanics in favor of shiny attacks with the axe and throwing it ad nauseum – a style of difficulty that can, and will, become monotonous.
-The Labor system was implemented to avoid this.
-These give Experience Points, used to buy new moves and upgrade certain abilities, by completing small challenges.
+The Labor system was implemented to avoid this, small challenges that give Experience Points, used to buy new moves and upgrade certain abilities.
 These however tend to focus around minor, repetitive tasks like launching an enemy 25 times, killing a certain enemy 100 times or parrying 75 times.
 This labor system is especially bothersome as it forces a grind upon you instead of rewarding a specific playstyle.
 It just asks a player to keep one last enemy alive and parry him for 10 minutes.
 In short, it feels tedious, not rewarding.

 judgment of Apollo